aaronbloomfield/ccc/hws/arbitrage/index.md

 [![](img/ddc.webp){style='width:300px;float:right'}](img/ddc.webp){target='_blank'}

 To help you in your testing, we have deployed six DEXes that all trade the same coin, but at different rates.
-The coin is Dragon Dice Coin (DDC), whose image is shown to the left.
+The coin is Dragon Dice Coin (DDC), whose image is shown to the right.
 The six different DEXes all trade at a *fixed* exchange rate -- which means that multiple trades will *not* change their $x$, $y$, or $k$ values.
 This is not realistic in a real-world situation, of course, but it is useful for testing.
 The six different DEXes have the icons of different sided dice, which correspond to their exchange rates:

 - [![](img/d4c.webp){style='width:50px;vertical-align:middle'}](img/d4c.webp){target='_blank'} D4 exchanges at a rate of 1:4 (ETH:TC)
 - [![](img/d6c.webp){style='width:50px;vertical-align:middle'}](img/d6c.webp){target='_blank'} D6 exchanges at a rate of 1:6 (ETH:TC)